sttp/Specification/Sections/U-TLS.md

 CipherTextCBC;

 struct {
-  int8 KeyID;            //Corresponds to a Key Exchange Packet. uint24 Sequence        //A number that increments with each Data Packet.
+  int8 KeyID;            //Corresponds to a `Key Packet`. uint24 Sequence        //A number that increments with each `Data Packet`.
   CipherText CipherText  //The encrypted user data and HMAC }
 DataPacketCBC;